Cyr-ius/Kapaseety/README.md

 	#SQL Password $SQLPwd

-	and schedule job , the syntax is  "powershell.exe -File [path]\kapaseety.ps1"
+	and schedule job once day or any time for a day , the syntax is  "powershell.exe -File [path]\kapaseety.ps1"

 	This task  can run with a read-only permission user for Vcenter

 [Demonstration](http://kapaseety.ipocus.net)

+Tested with 100 Esxi  +  2000 virtual machines.
+Task duration : ~ 3 min.